 From the Rifugio Gnifetti we climb to Piramide Vincent (4,215m), a relatively straight forward snow ascent from the Rifugio.
 From here we make a traverse to Corno Nero (Schwarzhorn) at 4,321m, Ludwigshohe 4,341m and finally Parrotspitze 4,432m.
 A great traverse linking all the peaks, it's not especially difficult but the sustained altitude will make the going tough!
 From here we head to the Margharita hut, perched at 4,554m the highest refuge in Europe, where you overnight.

-From the Margharita hut climb we Punta Gnifetti (Signalkuppe) 4,554 only a short distance from the hut.
+From the Margharita hut we proceed to Punta Gnifetti (Signalkuppe) 4,554 only a short distance from the hut.
 We continue onwards to Punta Zumstein* (4,563m) and in good conditions we can do a traverse of the Dufourspitze* 4,634m.
 This is a narrow ridge where a head for heights is essential and a fine end to the weeks climbing.
 From here we descend to the Monterosa hut where we spend the night.

 Descend from the Monterosa Hut to Zermatt, overnight in the hotel.